LegendsUnchained/vpx-standalone-alp4k/external/vpx-nemesis/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-nemesis.elf
-- Download the table and directb2s versions listed above, extract and copy them into the external/vpx-nemesis folder
+- Download the table and directb2s versions listed above, extract (if necessary) and copy them into the external/vpx-nemesis folder
 - Make sure (.vpx), (.directb2s), and (.ini) files are all named the same
 - Place the downloaded ROM file into vpx-nemesis/pinmame/roms folder.
 DO NOT UNZIP!